 The Reebok Split Fuel is offered to both men and women.
-Sizes range from 4 to 13 for men and 5.5 to 14.5 for women.
 The model’s low-cut design makes for a freer range of motion while its seamless, stretchy upper mesh provides a nice, comfortable fit that quickly follows foot transitions.

 Featuring a classic beefy white split midsole and a mesh upper with striking colors, the Reebok Split Fuel, one of Reebok’s casual sneakers, virtually pops out in one’s outfit.
 Anyone can fuel up their style with these athletic-inspired kicks.